py-lidbox/lidbox/examples/common-voice/README.md

 It computes VAD decisions on the input audio and then counts how many frames were dropped and how many were kept.

         lidbox utils -v config.yaml --split test --run-script compute_stats.py

+### TODO

+Examples how to use the dataset steps API.
+The CLI is a bit cumbersome.

 ## Notes